 What Addiction Does to the Body

-Those who become addicted begin to develop distorted minds due to what the substances do to their brains.
-When drugs or alcohol are used, chemicals are sent to the pleasure center.
+Those who develop addictions begin to form distorted minds due to what the substances do to their brains.
+When people use drugs or alcohol, chemicals travel to the pleasure center in the brain.
 This causes the brain to lose interest in things that used to bring a person pleasure and instead develops a desire for a more intense high.
 The problem with this is that there is no high stronger than the first.

 Addiction and Anxiety

-Addiction and anxiety are not the greatest combinations in the world.
+The combination of addiction and anxiety is absolutely problematic.
 Suffering from anxiety is not easy, and those who suffer deal with real fear regularly that have an impact both emotionally and physically.
-More times than not, people will turn to alcohol as a coping mechanism because alcohol does a great job at shutting off thoughts that have that kind of impact on the body.
+More often than not, people will turn to alcohol as a coping mechanism because alcohol does a great job at shutting off thoughts that have that kind of impact on the body.

 Those who suffer from anxiety are more likely to use dangerous coping mechanisms like alcohol abuse or drug abuse.
 This is dangerous because it has the potential to lead to a substance use disorder.
 Addiction, like OCD, is compulsive and therefore motivates a person to pursue destructive behaviors repetitively regardless of the consequences.

-OCD has a monumental impact on the lives of those it latches onto.
-Below are some facts regarding mental health disorder:
+Obsessive-compulsive disorder has a monumental impact on the lives of those it latches onto.
+Below are some facts regarding OCD:

 - More than 2 million men and women in the U.S. suffer from OCD.